dahalsharad/DetectAI/README.md

 # BACKEND
-Download and install Python 3.10 from: https://www.python.org/ftp/python/3.10.0/python-3.10.0-amd64.exe It is recommended to run it in a virtual environment so following steps also assume the same
+Download and install Python 3.10 from: https://www.python.org/ftp/python/3.10.0/python-3.10.0-amd64.exe

+It is recommended to run it in a virtual environment, Following steps also assume the same.
 ```terminal
 git clone https://github.com/dahalsharad/DetectAI.git
 cd DetectAI